 Established in 1998, the Nashville Predators Foundation strives to meet the educational, social, health and cultural needs of our community by offering unique resources and financial support to local youth-oriented organizations.
 Through several fundraisers held throughout the year, the Predators Foundation has awarded over $4 million to Nashville and Middle Tennessee-area charities and community service organizations since its creation.

-- The Foundation will award grants for specific projects and one-time programs, but NOT for general operating costs, staff salaries, sponsorship or fundraisers of any kind, capital campaigns, endowments or reserve funds or grants to individuals, PTA’s or Booster Clubs.
+- The Foundation will award grants for specific projects and one-time programs, but not for general operating costs, staff salaries, sponsorship or fundraisers of any kind, capital campaigns, endowments or reserve funds or grants to individuals, PTA’s or Booster Clubs.
 Current trends seem to favor specific projects and durable goods over camp scholarships.

 - The organization must be a 501(c)3 organization or government agency serving the Nashville or Middle Tennessee area

 - The focus of the project or program should be youth/family related

 - Specific projects with funding needs are more likely to be funded